piotrlaczkowski/keras-data-processor/docs/contributing/development/auto-documentation.md

 This will:
 - Extract API documentation from docstrings and save it to `docs/generated/api/`
-- Generate model architecture diagrams and save them to `docs/imgs/architectures/`
+- Generate model diagrams and save them to `docs/features/imgs/models/`
 - Create an API index at `docs/generated/api_index.md`
-- Generate a model architectures overview at `docs/model_architectures.md`

-## 🏗️ Model Architecture Configurations
+## 🏗️ Model Diagram Types

 The script generates visualizations for a variety of model configurations, including:

+- Basic feature types (numerical, categorical, text, date, passthrough)
+- Feature combinations and cross-features
-- Basic models with different output modes (CONCAT and DICT)
+- Different output modes (CONCAT and DICT)
-- Models with transformer blocks
-- Models with tabular attention
+- Advanced features like tabular attention and transformer blocks
-- Models with multi-resolution attention
-- Models with distribution-aware encoding
-- Models with advanced numerical embedding
-- Models with global numerical embedding
+- Distribution-aware encoding and numerical embeddings
-- Complex models combining multiple features

-Each configuration includes:
+Each diagram shows:
-- Feature specifications
-- Model configuration parameters
-- A visualization of the generated model architecture
+- The full TensorFlow model architecture
+- Input and output shapes
+- Layer connections and data flow

 ## 📚 API Documentation from Docstrings